Optimal transfer of entanglement in oscillator chains in non-Markovian open systems: Krotov's Method in Open Quantum Systems

-One interesting observation here is that for the final residuals, calculating a new set of controls under Markov open system dynamics gives a closer negativity than taking the closed system controls in a non-Markovian setting, while the latter have a higher fidelity.
-We show the dynamics of both cases near the end of the runtime \(T\) in Fig.~\ref{fig_nmc_fidneg}.
-This clearly illustrates the need to choose the control optimization functional to target both fidelity and negativity since the overlap alone is not guarantee that the state can have a closer target entanglement, and vice versa, states with the same amount of entanglement can be far away in the Hilbert space or even have no overlap at all.
-One example in the discrete case would be the \(4\) Bell states which are all maximally entangled but orthogonal to each other.
+One interesting observation here is that for the final residuals, calculating a new set of controls under Markov open-system dynamics gives a closer negativity than applying the close-system controls in a non-Markovian setting, while the latter have a higher fidelity.
+We show the dynamics of both cases near the end of the runtime \(T\) in Figure~\ref{fig_nmc_fidneg}.
+This clearly illustrates the need to choose the control optimization functional to target both fidelity and negativity since the overlap alone does not guarantee that the state can have a closer target entanglement, and~vice~versa, states with the same amount of entanglement can be far away in the Hilbert space or even have no overlap at all.
+One example in the discrete case would be the \(4\) Bell states, which are all maximally entangled but orthogonal to each~other.

-As a comparison, we show the control fields obtained from the Krotov's methods without the amplitude clamping in Fig.~\ref{fig_nm_noclamp}.
-We may observe the existence of some large values and sharp peaks, which may be challenging for experimental realization of the controls, whereas after the amplitude clamping via the \(\tanh\) function clamping, the control fields in Fig.~\ref{fig_nmc} (a) are smoother and much smaller in value and overall better behaved.
+As a comparison, we show the control fields obtained from Krotov's methods without the amplitude clamping in Figure~\ref{fig_nm_noclamp}.
+We may observe the existence of some large values and sharp peaks, which may be challenging for experimental realization of the controls, whereas after the amplitude clamping via the \(\tanh\) function clamping, the~control fields in Figure~\ref{fig_nmc}a are smoother and much smaller in value and overall better-behaved.